alexanderthurn/1000-BTC-Challenge/README.md

 ## The Mathematics Behind Deriving a Bitcoin Address from a Private Key

 To write code that solves this puzzle, the first step is to understand the mathematical fundamentals.
-The following steps are undertaken to derive a Bitcoin address from a private key (simplified to clarify the concepts):
+The following steps are undertaken to derive a Bitcoin address (g) from a private key (a):

 FOR a=1 TO 2^256:
 1. Ensure that a is in its 256-bit representation.